roszenil/roszenil.github.io/_portfolio/SSEmodels.md

 *Figure 2.
 Stochastic differential equations that define speciation in BiSSE*

 **Why is it important to know about these equations?**

-Let's just dig the interpretation of the first equation in Figure 2.
-The first equation for example, defines what needs to happen for a clade $$N$$ to be descendent from a lineage with state 0.
-The possibilities are before time $$t$$ nothing happened, the lineage was 0 and there hasn't been any speciation or extinction, nor a transition from 0 to 1, that is the very first part $$(\lambda_0+\mu_0+q_01)D_{N_0}(t)$$.
-But it could happen that there was a transition from 1 to 1 with instantaneous probability $$q_01D_{N_1}(t)$$; or the third possibility is that there wasn't a transition of state but a speciation event $$\lambda_0$$ with one lineage going extinct $$E_0(t)$$ whereas the other lineage gave rise to the clade $$N$$ with instantaneous probability $$D_{N_0}(t)$$.
+Let's just dig deeper into the interpretation of the equations shown in Figure 2.
+For example, the first equation defines what needs to happen for a clade $$N$$ to be descendent from a lineage with state 0.
+The three possibilities are: 1) before time $$t$$ nothing happened, the lineage was 0 and there wasn't any speciation, nor extinction, nor a transition from 0 to 1.
+So the very first part of the equation $$(\lambda_0+\mu_0+q_01)D_{N_0}(t)$$ represents the instantaneous probability of nothing happening.
+(2) There was a transition from 1 to 1 with instantaneous probability $$q_01D_{N_1}(t)$$.
+(3)There wasn't a transition of state but a speciation event $$\lambda_0$$ with one lineage going extinct $$E_0(t)$$ whereas the other lineage gave rise to the clade $$N$$ with instantaneous probability $$D_{N_0}(t)$$.
+Notice tha only one thing can happen at a time, either a state change or a diversification but not both simultaneously.
+This is one of the requirements to correctly define the model mathematically,  since we are looking an infinitesimal small time interval $$(t, t+\Delta t)$$ the probability of two things happening exactly at the same time is zero.

-These equations are solved numerically to obtain full probabilities (not the "instantaneous" part) in any computational software building SSE models.
-As you can imagine with more states these equations get complex quickly (see ChromoSSE for example), so models are hard to fit.
+These equations jointly with the equations of extinction (not shown here) are solved numerically to obtain full probabilities (not the "instantaneous" part) in any computational software building SSE models (i.e. diversitree, hisse, Revbayes).
+As you can imagine with more states these equations get complex quickly (see ChromoSSE for example), so bigger models are harder and harder to fit.

-But another key point here is that in the definition of these equations you can see the interplay between speciation and extinction.
+Another key point here is that in the definition of these equations you can see the interplay between speciation and extinction.
 It is difficult to discuss the speciation resulting in a clade $$N$$ without talking about the extinction of a lineage.
 This is going to become really really important when we are estimating and interpreting diversification parameters.

 #### BiSSE using RevBayes
 Another way to think about SSE models that is not only the circle and arrow diagrams, or the stochastic differential equations themselves is the graphical model representation.
 The goal of this introductory workshop is to get you thinking about graphical representations because you can create custom and more complex models without having to build complex equations every time.